Local History Room

 Novi News Archive

-Access searchable full-text issues of the Novi News from 1955-66.
+Access searchable full-text issues of the Novi News.
 This page will ultimately provide access to nearly every year of the Novi News.
 Please check back for additional issues as they become available.
 Click here to go to the Novi News Archive page.